gh-productivity-workshops/PetSpotR/docs/3-bicep.md

-## Exercise 3: Use Bicep to model your infrastructure as code
+## Use Bicep to model your infrastructure as code

 We're now ready to deploy PetSpotR to Azure.
 You'll use Bicep to model your infrastructure as code.
 Bicep is a domain-specific language (DSL) for describing and deploying Azure resources declaratively.
 You'll use Bicep to deploy PetSpotR to Azure.